Unconditional Priors Matter! Improving Conditional Generation of Fine-Tuned Diffusion Models: Experiments

 In this section, we provide experimental results of our method when applied to diffusion models that use single-condition CFG formulation.
 Models of this category samples using noise of the form provided in Eq.~\ref{eq:cfg-score}. \paragraph{Zero-1-to-3~\citep{liu2023zero}} Zero-1-to-3 is a conditional diffusion model for novel view synthesis, taking a reference image and relative camera poses as input.
 It is fine-tuned from Stable Diffusion Image Variations (\texttt{SD-IV})~\cite{sdiv-justin}, which itself is originally fine-tuned from \texttt{SD1.4}.
 Due to the multiple fine-tuning stages, we opted to use \texttt{SD1.4} as the base model.
 We evaluate the samples on the Google Scanned Objects (GSO) dataset~\citep{gso} using LPIPS~\citep{zhang2018perceptual}, PSNR, and SSIM.
 As shown in Tab.~\ref{tab:zero123-results}, our method, which incorporates unconditional noise predictions from base models, achieves significant improvements across all three metrics, with the best performances observed when using \texttt{SD2.1} as the unconditional prior.
 Fig.~\ref{fig:zero123-main-qualitatives} shows that using improved unconditional noise from the base model enhances lighting quality (row 1), reduces color saturation (row 2) and shape distortions (rows 3 and 4).

 \paragraph{Versatile Diffusion~\citep{xu2023versatile}} Versatile Diffusion (VD) is a multi-task diffusion model designed to handle text-to-image, image variations, and image-to-text tasks within a unified architecture.
 VD is progressively fine-tuned from \texttt{SD1.4} in three stages to handle additional image conditions on top of text condition.
 Due to the cascaded fine-tuning scheme, VD displays the worst image-unconditional generation quality as shown in Fig.~\ref{fig:unconditional-samples}.
 We focus on using VD for image variations to generate semantically similar images from a reference image.
-We report FID~\cite{heusel2017gans} and $\text{FD}_\text{DINOv2}$~\cite{stein2024dgmeval} on COCO-Captions~\citep{lin2014microsoft} for image quality assessment and CLIP-I~\cite{hessel2021clipscore} and DINOv2~\cite{oquab2023dinov2} image similarity metrics to evaluate condition alignment.
-As shown in Tab.~\ref{tab:vdiv-results}, using unconditional noise prediction from the base models yields better FID and $\text{FD}_\text{DINOv2}$ while retaining similar CLIP-I and DINOv2 image similarity, showing an performance improvement while maintaining condition alignment.
-As shown in Fig.~\ref{fig:vdiv-selected-qualitatives}, VD often generates images with highly saturated colors (rows 1 and 2) and distorted objects (row 3) while our method corrects both.